stb-tester/stb-tester/README.rst

       to search for motion.
 White pixels select the area to search; black pixels the area to ignore.

+draw_text(text, duration_secs=3)
+    Write the specified `text` to the video output.

+    `duration_secs` is the number of seconds that the text should be displayed.

+frames(timeout_secs=None)
+    Generator that yields frames captured from the GStreamer pipeline.

+    "timeout_secs" is in seconds elapsed, from the method call.
+Note that you can also simply stop iterating over the sequence yielded by this method.

+    Returns an (image, timestamp) tuple for every frame captured, where "image" is in OpenCV format.

+get_config(section, key, default=None, type_=<type 'str'>)
+    Read the value of `key` from `section` of the stbt config file.

+    See 'CONFIGURATION' in the stbt(1) man page for the config file search path.

+    Raises `ConfigurationError` if the specified `section` or `key` is not found, unless `default` is specified (in which case `default` is returned).

+get_frame()
+    Returns an OpenCV image of the current video frame.

+is_screen_black(frame, mask=None, threshold=None)
+    Check for the presence of a black screen in a video frame.

+    `frame` (numpy.array)
+      The video frame to check, in OpenCV format (for example as returned by `frames` and `get_frame`).

+    `mask` (string)
+      The filename of a black & white image mask.
+It must have white pixels for parts of the frame to check and black pixels for any parts to ignore.

+    `threshold` (int) default: 10
+      Even when a video frame appears to be black, the intensity of its pixels is not always 0.
+To differentiate almost-black from non-black pixels, a binary threshold is applied to the frame.
+The `threshold` value is in the range 0 (black) to 255 (white).
+The global default can be changed by setting `threshold` in the `[is_screen_black]` section of `stbt.conf`.

 match_text(text, frame=None, region=Region.ALL, mode=OcrMode.PAGE_SEGMENTATION_WITHOUT_OSD, lang=None, tesseract_config=None)
     Search the screen for the given text.